sarthak31122000/chatbot/README.md

-this is the basic version of chatbot i created for food delievery apps
+It is a chatbot application made using nltk and python using covid-19 dataset.